 (0.9926)(0.933)(0.95) = 0.59

 The deprotection of the oligonucleotide always results in a small amount of undeprotected bases, undesired modifications, and in this case, some degradation of the quencher.
 It also involves transfers and filtrations that invariably result in most of the loss.
-Overall a loss of another 25% of potential product due to chemical modifications, incomplete deprotections and manual manipulation is not unusual.
+Overall, a loss of another 25% of potential product due to chemical modifications, incomplete deprotections and manual manipulation is not unusual.
 Our yield is now at 44%, or 0.44 µmole.

 The protecting group on the amino group is left on to improve the purification of the amino labeled intermediate prior to conjugation.
 Without it, the amino labeled oligonucleotide will elute with the failure sequences on HPLC.
 It is common to lose 10% of this group prior to purification during deprotection and work-up, lowering our yield to 0.40 μmole.

-This product is purified, resulting in another loss of at least 25% of the product due to contamination with the aforementioned undesired modified materials. e are now at 0.30 μmole of intermediate.
+This product is purified, resulting in another loss of at least 25% of the product due to contamination with the before mentioned, undesired modified materials.
+We are now at 0.30 μmole of intermediate.
 The conjugation of a dye generally goes at 70-90% unless there is a sequence or reagent issue.
 Let us assume an efficiency of 80%.The yield is now at 0.24 μmole.
 This material is now re-purified to remove unconjugated material, free dye, and any side products due to damaged dyes, resulting in a further loss of 20% of the product, reducing the product to 0.19 μmole.

 This is followed by a series of manipulations to desalt the sample, convert it to the proper salt and precipitate it, and then remove aliquots for final analysis prior to deliver.
 Unfortunately, this series of steps is more costly than appreciated, resulting in an overall loss of another 20% of the product, reducing the final yield to 0.15 μmoles.
 Given a 30mer with an ε of 345 (OD260 units)(mL) (μmole)-1 and a molecular weight of 10,500 g/m, or 10.5 mg/μmole, this final yield would correspond to a delivery of 52 OD260 units, 1.6 mg, of product.

 We would consider this an excellent yield for a highly modified compound like this.
 Yields of 20-40 OD260 units for compounds of this sort are much more common.
 The losses described can easily be compounded by many different factors, some completely out of our control (mostly construct/sequence issues) and some within our control (level of training, routine maintenance).
-A compound with high guanosine content can cause the loss of at least half of the material if it has secondary structure that makes purification difficult Also, recall that a day with higher than usual humidity can result in the loss of a third of the product right from the onset of the synthesis by dropping coupling efficiency just one percentage point.
+A compound with high Guanosine content can cause the loss of at least half of the material if it has secondary structure that makes purification difficult.
+Also, recall that a day with higher than usual humidity can result in the loss of a third of the product right from the onset of the synthesis by dropping coupling efficiency just one percentage point.